5 Gorgeous Red Lipsticks to Complement Every Skin Tone

 For Olive Skin

-For olive skin, MAC Lipstick Matte in Lady Danger, which retails for $18.50 at Ulta, works wonders.
+For olive skin, MAC Lipstick Matte in Lady Danger ($19, Ulta) works wonders.
 Warm reds like this one look best on complexions with a green undertone.
 "It's perfect for the holidays—one less thing to fuss about," says celebrity makeup artist Brandy Gomez-Duplessis.

 To give your thin pout a fuller look, Bryl suggests applying lipstick to the center of your lips and then using a brush to blend to the outer edges.